 Teaching often to students who have issues with digesting bread we are often asked specific questions that are actually more medical than about baking.

-It’s hard sometimes to advise a student on what the best course of action is so I decided a long time ago that the best thing for my students was some actual medical advise from a real doctor.
-Some of you will have met Dr Alison Coleville when you have attended a course at the school.
-Alison, who was our original resident GP, is starting a new job in Australia and so sadly left both the school and the country.
-We’re going to miss her a lot, but she no doubt having an amazing time in Australia.
+It’s hard sometimes to advise a student on what the best course of action is so I decided a long time ago that the best thing for my students was some actual medical advice from a real doctor.

-Julia runs Private GP, a private practice based in Leicester, and is extremely well respected in her field.
+Julia is on hand when I need her advice and day to day she runs Private GP, a private practice based in Leicester, and is extremely well respected in her field.
 I was delighted when she agreed to become our new in-house GP.
-Julia has a wide range of medical interests and many years’ experience.
+Julia has a wide range of medical interests and many years’ of experience.
 She was an NHS GP for some years, working in practices across the country, and has also worked for BUPA where she was integral in setting up some of their national protocols.

-I love that sourdough School students who would like more advice than we can provide on a course are also be able to book private consultations with Julia through privategp.com. – indeed anyone can book an appointment with her at her private clinic.
+I love those sourdough School students, who would like more advice than we can provide on a course are also be able to book private consultations with Julia through privategp.com. – indeed anyone can book an appointment with her at her private clinic.

 I absolutely love Julia’s enthusiasm for helping people.
-I think she will fit in very well with the team here.
 She will be bringing a whole range of experience to the school, and we’re absolutely delighted to announce that she has agreed to partner with us.